Checking Size of Artwork - Illustrator

 Here's some tips, tricks and troubleshooting to get you through the basics of size checking in Adobe Illustrator.

-I've started with a simple vector PDF file that I created in Illustrator.
+We started with a simple vector PDF file that we created in Illustrator.
 Since everything in this art is a true vector, it's going to be pretty seamless to check the size of the artwork.
 Lets start with opening our file -- You can either drag it into your AI application, right click > Open With > Adobe Illustrator or in Illustrator File > Open > Browse & find the document you would like to open.

 Now that all of the art is unlocked, we can Select All to find out the true size of the art.
 Keep in mind, we may have to go through some troubleshooting here!